26 Different Types of Moths in Arizona

 For example, in some areas, its larval form helps improve soil fertility by eating dead or decaying plant matter.

-While in other regions, this species has been known to cause significant crop damage due to their feeding habits.
+In other regions, this species has been known to cause significant crop damage due to its feeding habits.

 21. Arcigera Flower Moth